khairulhasanmd/OpenBBTerminal/openbb_terminal/core/integration_tests/README.md

-# OpenBB Terminal : `Integration Testing`
+# Finance Analysis : `Integration Testing`

-This document is part of the `OpenBB Terminal` library documentation.
+This document is part of the `Finance Analysis` library documentation.

 It aims to provide necessary information in order to: